Stony Brook Eastern Long Island Hospital Screening Process for Patients Presenting with Symptoms

 - Anyone who the clinician believes is a suspected case of COVID-19 is immediately placed on respiratory isolation, and infection control and the Department of Health is contacted.

-- Anyone from across Long Island, not just in Suffolk, who has contacted the New York State Department of Health at 888-364-3065 and is part of the highest-risk population as determined by DOH will be tested.
+- Anyone from across Long Island, not just in Suffolk, who has contacted the New York State Department of Health at 888-364-3065 and has been deemed high risk or symptomatic by DOH will be tested.
 Anyone who believes they’re at risk should call the DOH Hotline, 888-364-3065, and talk to experts to determine if and how they should be tested.

 - Isolation is strictly enforced.
 The CDC has guidelines to limit staff exposure to these potentially infected COVID-19 patients before test results are available.